|

 General Care |

 The Maine Coon coat is long and shaggy with a natural oiliness to repel water (helped when they were out in the barns and woods).
-They are a very "low-maintenance" cat, but we bathe them every month or so, whether they look oily or not.
+They are a very "low-maintenance" cat, but we bathe them when they look oily.

-In the picture above, Toto is very sure that he did not need a bath, but he's had them since he was little, so he stands quietly and endures.
+In the picture at left, Toto is very sure that he did not need a bath, but he's had them since he was little, so he stands quietly and endures.

 |